 Should I tell every customer about the program?

-Although, we would encourage you to highlight your participation in the program whenever possible, we do not expect you to converse with each customer about the program, unless they ask.
-We strongly encourage, however, that you train your employees to bring the 1% program to the attention of your customers when purchasing more expensive items or with customers that express concern about the cost of their purchase already.
+Although we do encourage you to highlight your participation in the program whenever possible, we do not expect you to converse with each customer about the program, unless they ask.
+We strongly encourage, however, that you train your employees to bring the Land & Rivers program to the attention of your customers when purchasing more expensive items or with customers that express concern about the cost of their purchase already.

 What if the customer wants to opt out?